DRJeanLoupFDBLG/Exo-REM/doc/_build/html/_sources/index.rst.txt

 Content:
 ========

-- Exo-REM: a directory containg programs in Python (using Numpy ans Scipy) to compare exoplanet observations with output of the Exo-REM model, in a
+- Exo-REM: a directory containing programs in Python (using Numpy and Scipy) to compare exoplanet observations with output of the Exo-REM model, in a
 `Jupyter notebook <https://github.com/DRJeanLoupFDBLG/Exo-REM/blob/master/PlotResults.ipynb>`_ .

 Indices and tables
 ==================